boveus/cowdoro/cowdoro.md

 The following bash function will launch a new terminal and run the 'cow' alias.
 This will happen after 2500 seconds (45 minutes) after you type 'cowdoro' in the terminal.
+Add the following to your bash profile to enable this part.

 ```bash
 function cowdoro {